reppners/ngx-drag-drop/README.md

     // set the class applied to the dropzone
     // when a draggable is dragged over it
     dndDragoverClass: string = "dndDragover";

+    // set the class applied to the dropzone
+    // when the dropzone is disabled by [dndDisableIf] dndDropzoneDisabledClass = "dndDropzoneDisabled";

     // emits when a draggable is dragged over the dropzone readonly dndDragover: EventEmitter<DragEvent>;